mondragon-developer/MCP-googleDocs/README.md

 - `insert_image_to_doc` - Insert image from URL
 - `insert_local_image_to_doc` - Insert image from local file
 - `format_text_in_doc` - Format text (bold, italic, underline, color)
+- `insert_table_to_doc` - Insert a native table with borders and optional header formatting

 ### Google Sheets
 - `create_spreadsheet` - Create a new spreadsheet